AnkithaVRamaiah/GitHub-Notes/Q&A/DetailedQA.md

 **30. How do you rebase a branch in Git?**

 "To rebase a branch in Git, you first need to make sure you're on the branch you want to rebase.
 For example, if you want to rebase the 'feature' branch onto 'main', you would first check out the 'feature' branch using `git checkout feature`.
 Then, you run the command `git rebase main`.
 This will reapply your commits on top of the 'main' branch, effectively moving your branch’s commits to the latest state of 'main'.
 If there are any conflicts, Git will prompt you to resolve them before continuing the rebase process with `git rebase --continue`."

 ---
-Here are your answers for the next set of Git-related questions:

----